Hawksworth, Nottinghamshire: Setting

 Hawksworth comes within the South Nottinghamshire Farmland Character Area which is described as being "a prosperous lowland agricultural region with a simple rural character of large arable fields, village settlements and broad alluvial levels."
 The Conservation Appraisal states that "the surrounding flat landscape has been divided into large arable fields."

 White's Directory of Nottinghamshire, written in 1853, describes Hawksworth as follows:Hawkesworth, anciently called Hocheword, is a small village parish 4 miles north-east of Bingham, and 8 miles south-south-west of Newark.
 It was of the fee of Walter D'Ayncourt, and partly soc to Aslacton.
 It now contains 171 inhabitants, and about 800 acres of land, most of which belongs to the Rev. John Storer M.A., who is lord of the manor.
 Mrs Hunt is the patron of the rectory, which is valued in the King's books at £8 13s 9d, now £268, and is in the incumbency of the Rev. George Hunt Smyttan B.A.
 At the enclosure (in 1761), 143 acres were allotted in lieu of tithes.
 The church, dedicated to St Mary and All Saints, is a small building, with a brick tower.
 The chancel has been lately rebuilt, and contains some fine stained glass by Wailes of Newcastle.John Throsby, writing during 1790 in his new edition of Robert Thoroton's Antiquities of Nottinghamshire, describes Hawksworth as:LORDSHIP is small, owned by — Turner, Esq.
 The village and the church also, are inferior places: the latter is dedicated to St. Mary and All Saints, and has a brick tower.

 Population

-According to the 2001 census it had a population of 127, which fell slightly to 122 in the 2011 census.
+According to the 2001 census it had a population of 127, which fell slightly to 122 in the 2011 census, and more so to 113 at the 2021 census.
 The population in 1870–1872 was given as 176 and the number of houses as 40.